 \rex uses four superpixels per partition.
 This is practical for images as we can split the image with just one call to a random number generator.
-The number of mutants produced is also relatively small ($15$), which can usually be fit into a single batch for model processing.
-Having more initial superpixels does not lead to greater expressivity: we iteratively refine passing combinations of superpixels further, essentially recreating a more detailed initial partition produced by a greater number of superpixels.
-The termination conditions for the partition refinement in~\Cref{algo:compositonal_responsibility} are: 1)~the area of a superpixel is less than $10$ pixels of (resized) input image, 2)~the four superpixels share the same responsibility or 3)~no combination of superpixels produces the desired classification.
+The number of mutants produced is also relatively small ($15$), which can usually be fit into a single batch for model inference.
+Having more initial superpixels does not lead to greater expressivity: we iteratively refine passing combinations of superpixels, essentially recreating the more detailed initial partition which would be produced by a greater number of superpixels.
+The termination conditions for the partition refinement in~\Cref{algo:compositonal_responsibility} are: 1)~the area of a superpixel is less than $10$ pixels of (resized) input image, or 2)~the four superpixels share the same responsibility.